-- Live Our Dreams and the summer schools shall not in any way be liable to the student(s) in the event that any service contracted to be supplied by us becomes impossible to supply due to reasons outside our control.
+- Live Our Dreams and the summer school(s) that your child attended shall not in any way be liable to the student(s) in the event that any service contracted to be supplied by us becomes impossible to supply due to reasons outside our control.

-- Our summer schools shall not be liable to the student or parent/guardian for any damages, loss, costs, expenses claims or proceedings howsoever arising and whether actual or contingency except for death or personal injury resulting from negligence of the summer schools.
+- Live Our Dreams and the summer school(s) that your child attended shall not be liable to the student or parent/guardian for any damages, loss, costs, expenses claims or proceedings howsoever arising and whether actual or contingency except for death or personal injury resulting from negligence of the respective summer schools.

 - Most problems can be resolved quickly and informally but if you or the student is unhappy with any aspect of our service, you should contact one of the Directors.

 - We may wish to use photographs or video images of students on the course for future promotional purposes.
 The student must specify in writing to tell us prior to arrival if they do not wish to be included in any promotional publications.